jneuhauser/swupdate/doc/source/swupdate.rst

 SWUpdate is thought for Embedded Systems and building in an embedded distribution is the first use case.
 But apart the most used buildsystems for embedded as Yocto or Buildroot, in some cases a standard Linux distro is used.
-Not only, a distro package allows to run SWUpdate on Linux PC for test purposes without having to fight with dependencies.
+Not only, a distro package allows one to run SWUpdate on Linux PC for test purposes without having to fight with dependencies.
 Using the debhelper tools, it is possible to generate a debian package.